seiyria/Roguathia/README.md

   * Find the stone of Selyk (insta-win, low VP gain)
   * Possibly other endings depending on dungeon path (or maybe all ends lead to Selyk), or other paths have different artifacts you can collect/use that are worth different amounts of VP
 * Catchable ammo, recoverable ammo
+* Gems: random category, unidentifieable until the end of the game
+* Scrolls: only usable by players?

 # Website
 * Ascii-styled theme for bootstrap [this maybe](https://kristopolous.github.io/BOOTSTRA.386/)